One of the most common reasons people choose to use CBD oil is for stress relief and anxiety.

 However, it should go without saying that the earlier you begin taking a CBD supplement, the earlier you can expect to see beneficial results.

-The question of “does CBD oil help anxiety?” needs a little more time to be answered conclusively.
+The question of “does CBD oil for anxiety work?” needs a little more time to be answered conclusively.
 After all, anxiety is a complicated condition that affects many people in many different ways.

 CBD is similarly not 100% black and white when it comes to its effects, so we need to understand it a lot more before we can make 100% objective statements about its efficacy.